npm/policies/conduct.md

 single right answer.
 A difference of technology preferences is not a license to be rude.

-Please avoid using overtly sexual package names, nicknames, or other identifiers that might detract from a friendly, safe, and welcoming environment for all.

 Disputes over package rights must be handled respectfully, according to the terms described in the npm Dispute Resolution document.